UberNick/CodeableGenericBug/README.md

 1. Open `CodableGenericBugTests.swift` in XCode
 2. Click the topmost diamond to compile the project and run all the unit tests
-3. Hit the debugger's "resume"button when second test triggers a runtime error and halts test execution
+3. Hit the debugger's "resume" button when second test triggers a runtime error and halts test execution

 ![](run_tests.png "Run Tests")